The Helsinki Declaration on Patient Safety in Anaesthesiology

 Since 2010, The Helsinki Declaration has been successfully implemented, not only in Europe but across the world.
 It has impacted the culture of healthcare, and in particularly anaesthesiology, and continues to act as core guidance on the subject of Patient Safety.

-To monitor the scale of its implementation, the ESAIC, along with The Lancaster Patient Safety Research Unit and the University Hospitals of Morecambe Bay, has recently completed a 3-year research project, The Helsinki Declaration Follow Up Project.
-This project demonstrated the breadth of its uptake and its impact on healthcare and made further recommendations for improving implementation in the future.
+To monitor the scale of its implementation, the ESAIC completed a research project, The Helsinki Declaration Follow Up Project, demonstrating the breadth of its uptake and its impact on healthcare and made further recommendations for improving implementation in the future.
 This project was enabled through support from our industry partners Phillips, Masimo, Nihon Kohden, and Fresenius Kabi.
 You can read the Executive Summary here.

 Starting in June 2009, in response to a growing public and professional interest in Patient Safety the European Board of Anaesthesiology (EBA) of the European Union of Medical Specialists (UEMS) decided to produce a Declaration to include an agreement of what Anaesthesiology thought was needed to be done and provide some practical steps of how improvements in Patient Safety might be achieved and delivered for patients.
 The first draft was discussed at the EBA meeting in London in November 2009 with EBA representatives from all over Europe representing national societies and the ESAIC, known at that time as European Society of Anaesthesiology (ESA).
-Following that and consultation with the ESAIC (former ESA) Board of Directors it was finalised and officially launched at the Euroanaesthesia Congress in Helsinki in June 2010.
-Signatories were all invited to pledge to join with the European Board of Anaesthesiology (EBA) in declaring the following aims for improving Patient Safety in Europe and it has been signed by the Presidents of the EBA, the ESAIC, the NASC and many other bodies including Patient representatives and industry.
+Following that and consultation with the ESAIC (former ESA) Board of Directors it was finalized and officially launched at the Euroanaesthesia Congress in Helsinki in June 2010.
+In 2024, representatives from EBA and ESAIC again worked together to get to an update of the Helsinki Declaration, and this version (Helsinki Declaration 2.0) was signed during the opening ceremony of the Euroanaesthesia 2025 Congress in Lisbon, Portugal.

-Signing of the Helsinki Declaration during the opening ceremony of the Euroanaesthesia congress in Helsinki, Finland on Saturday 12 June 2010.
-Hugo Van Aken (NASC president), Jannicke Mellin-Olsen (EBA president), Paolo Pelosi (ESAIC president).
+Signing of the Helsinki Declaration 1.0 during the opening ceremony of the Euroanaesthesia congress in Helsinki, Finland, on Saturday, 12 June 2010.
+From left to right, Hugo Van Aken (NASC president), Jannicke Mellin-Olsen (EBA president), Paolo Pelosi (ESAIC president).